mossk92/CrowdMentor/README.md

-    ● Create Account: allows creation of accounts including username, name, email and biography ● About: provides details and intent for the website ● Login: allows authorised users to login, sends unauthorised requests to 404 ● Create Project: allows anyone logged in to create a new project, which includes title, description, goal hours, image url, category and location
+    ● Create Account: allows creation of accounts including username, name, email and biography ● About: provides details and intent for the website ● Login: allows authorised users to login, sends unauthorised requests to 404 ● Create Project:
+        - allows anyone logged in to create a new project, which includes title, description, goal hours, image url, category and location
+        - allows deletion of projects
+        - allows editing of projects

                     Existing:
                         ● Create Project